 If you're open to joining a depression support group, ask your counselor or doctor for a recommendation.

-If your depression is severe and does not respond to treatment with antidepressants and psychotherapy, another option is electroconvulsive therapy.
-First, a person is given general anesthesia so that the person cannot feel pain.
-A muscle relaxant is also given to prevent body movement.
+If your depression is severe or life-threatening and does not respond to treatment with multiple antidepressants and other medicines, another option is electroconvulsive therapy.
+The treatment involves giving general anesthesia to the patient, along with a muscle relaxant to prevent body movement.
 ECT passes electrical currents through the brain to induce a seizure.
-Although doctors aren't sure why, it is thought that the treatment causes a change in the brain chemistry.
+Although doctors aren't sure why, it is thought that the treatment changes the functioning and efficiency of brain areas that regulate emotion.

 Other types of brain stimulation therapies can also treat severe depression, including vagus nerve stimulation (VNS) and repetitive transcranial magnetic stimulation (rTMS).